SURAJ-RATHI/DSA/Readme.md

 - Reverse entire array to get first permutation
 - Can also implement previous permutation by reversing the logic
 - Works for any array with distinct or duplicate elements

+**Why This Algorithm Works:**
+1. **Lexicographic Order**: The algorithm finds the next permutation in lexicographic order
+2. **Break Point**: The first decreasing element from right is the point where we can make a change
+3. **Next Greater Element**: We swap with the smallest element greater than the break point
+4. **Suffix Reversal**: Reversing the suffix ensures we get the smallest possible arrangement

+**Key Insights:**
+1. **Monotonicity**: From right to left, elements are in descending order until the break point
+2. **Optimal Swap**: We swap with the smallest element that's greater than the break point
+3. **Suffix Property**: After the break point, all elements are in descending order
+4. **Minimal Change**: This approach ensures we get the next permutation with minimal change

+**Variations:**
+1. **Previous Permutation**: Find the previous lexicographically smaller permutation
+2. **Kth Permutation**: Find the kth permutation in lexicographic order
+3. **Permutation with Repetition**: Handle arrays with duplicate elements
+4. **Circular Permutations**: Handle circular arrangements

 ---